Early GL/yuri/lesbian games, part 2: The console era

 Eien no Filena (1995)

 RPG adaptation of a fantasy light novel and anime.
-The main character is the princess of a destroyed kingdom, raised in secreted and disguised as a man in the gladiator pits.
-In one memorable scene at the beginning, Lila, one of the servant-women who tends to the fighters—many of them will lend sexual favours to the men about to die—falls in love with the dashing mystery warrior, and is shocked to learn that she's a woman, too; a surprise that doesn't stop her from falling utterly for the princess anyway.
+The main character is the princess of a destroyed kingdom, raised in secret and disguised as a man in the gladiator pits.
+In one memorable scene at the beginning, Lila, one of the servant-women who tends to the fighters—many of them will lend sexual favours to the men about to die—is infatuated with the dashing mystery warrior, and is shocked to learn that she's a woman, too; a surprise that doesn't stop her from falling utterly for the princess anyway.
 Filena eventually warms up to her and decides to marry Lila to protect her from sexual exploitation by the other gladiators; or maybe to help maintain her own disguise as a man; I mean that's the excuse, but she's waxing lovingly about her dear wife quite quickly.

 PS1 games